sylvainloiseau/Rest4Interlinear/README.md

 Browse interlinear glossed text corpus (in Emeld XML format) and associated lexical data (in Lift XML format).

-- The [Emeld vocabulary](https://www.researchgate.net/publication/244446092_Towards_a_general_model_of_interlinear_text) represent interlinear glossed texts.
+- The [Emeld vocabulary](https://www.researchgate.net/publication/244446092_Towards_a_general_model_of_interlinear_text) represents interlinear glossed texts.
 It can be produced by [SIL Fiedlworks](https://software.sil.org/fieldworks/download/) or [Elan](https://archive.mpi.nl/tla/elan).
   - See : Cathy Bow, Baden Hughes, Steven Bird, (2003) "Towards a general model of interlinear text", Proceedings of Emeld workshop 2003.
-- The [Lift (Lexical Interchange Format Standard) vocabulary](https://code.google.com/archive/p/lift-standard/).
-It is also an export format of SIL Fiedlworks and Elan.
+- The [Lift (Lexical Interchange Format Standard) vocabulary](https://code.google.com/archive/p/lift-standard/) is also an export format of SIL Fiedlworks and Elan.

 The display is defined in XQuery files and can be very easily adapted to specific needs.